 The second group is the "fainthearted".
-"Fainthearted" literally means "little-spirited" or "small-souled".
+"Fainthearted" [oligopsuchos] literally means "little-spirited" or "small-souled".
 It conveys the idea of despondent, weary, timid, discouraged, or worried.
 It describes people who feel their resources are too small for a given situation and therefore are despondent or discouraged.
 These people have been worn down by the circumstances of life.

 The issue here is not rebellion, but a feeling of defeat.
-These dear brethren have not yet matured in their walk with Christ so as to see everything through the lens of Scripture.
-They fail to accept at the heart-level God's precious and magnificent promises (2 Pet 1:4) and then step out in faith being a doer of God's Word (James 1:22-25).
+While anxiety is a sin (Luke 12:22; Phil 4:6-7), these people are not necessarily sinning, but have not yet matured in their walk with Christ so as to see everything through the lens of Scripture.
+These people fail to accept at the heart-level God's precious and magnificent promises (2 Pet 1:4) and then step out in faith being a doer of God's Word (James 1:22-25).

-\ Are you fainthearted?
-What of God's magnificent promises are you not believing?
+❖ Am I fainthearted?
+What of God's magnificent promises am I not (heart) believing?

-The body is called to "encourage" this group.
+We are called to "encourage" this group.
 It is significant that we are not called to "admonish" these precious saints, but instead to "encourage".
-"Encourage" means to relate near, console (to serve as a source of comfort in disappointment, loss, sadness, trouble).
+"Encourage" [paramutheomai] means to relate near, console (to serve as a source of comfort in disappointment, loss, sadness, trouble).
 The idea is to speak kindly, soothingly, to comfort.
-This is communication of God's Word in love in ways that strengthen brethren to be doers of God's Word.
+This is communication of God's Word in love in ways that strengthen Christians to be doers of God's Word.